7 Best Kauai Snorkeling Spots

 *Public Restrooms *Outdoor Showers

-Tiny Prince Kuhio Beach (aka Lawai Beach) hosts a busy reef underwater, so the Kauai snorkeling here is fantastic.
-In fact, the fish are so abundant, many offshore snorkeling trips leave from “PK’s” (as the locals call it)!
-This beach has a little sand, but it’s mostly made of lovely lava rock – not family friendly.
-This is a good winter snorkeling site, because that is when the water is calm on this coast.
-There are restrooms and outdoor showers, but no other amenities.
-This bay is right next to the road, and also next to the Beach House Restaurant.
-This is not a good place for hanging out, but it’s great for water sports.
-Parking is sparse, so . . . maybe cross your fingers as you’re driving there?
+Tiny Prince Kuhio Beach (aka Lawai Beach) hosts a busy underwater reef, so the snorkeling here is fantastic.
+In fact, the fish are so abundant, many offshore snorkeling trips leave from “PK’s” (as the locals call it).
+This beach has a little sand, but it’s mostly made of lovely lava rock – not super family friendly.
+This is a good winter snorkeling site, because that is when the water is calm on this section of the coast.
+There are restrooms and outdoor showers, but no other amenities here.
+The bay is right next to the road, and also next to the Beach House Restaurant.
+While not the best beach for lounging, this IS a good place for water sports.
+A heads up, parking is minimal so you may need to walk a ways or get creative.

-I make it a point to get into the ocean where it’s sandy, to spare the fragile habitat my weight.
-At PK’s, however, you have to walk on rocky shelves to get in.
+We make it a point to get into the ocean where it’s sandy, to spare the fragile habitat our body weight.
+At PK’s, however, you need to walk on rocky shelves to get in the water.
 You’ll find the shelves mid-bay, where it looks light yellow and sandy in the water.
 These shelves can be slippery, and they can also cut your feet.
-Wear water shoes for protection, and be ready to start floating as soon as you can.
+Wear water shoes for protection, and be ready to float as soon as you can.
 Once in, you’ll find a jetty to the left, rocks to the right, and coral rubble in between.
 There are truly awesome fish everywhere!
-Do not go into the cove around the left hand side, just off the restaurant.
-It is too shallow there to be safe.
-Because the entry and exit are a bit difficult at PK’s, this Kauai snorkeling site is rated as intermediate.
+Do not go into the cove around the left hand side, just off the restaurant as it is too shallow.
+Because the entry and exit are a bit difficult at Prince Kuhio Beach, this Kauai snorkeling site is rated as intermediate.

 Prince Kuhio Beach Snorkel Rentals